Tips Divided: Reporting Tip Income When Your Employees Share a Tip Pool

 - Applying for the FICA Tip Tax Credit on IRS Form 8846 if desired

-- Ensuring that tip reporting for all employees meets the federal minimum threshold of 8 percent of gross receipts
+- Ensuring that tip reporting for all employees meets the federal minimum threshold of 8% of gross receipts

 - Verifying the accuracy of the reports with any employee who does not meet the minimum threshold and applying for a special exception with the IRS

 While employers are generally prohibited from retaining any part of an employee's tips, the federal statutes do allow employers to organize a tip pooling arrangement for tipped employees.
 Tip pools can be organized on a flat amount basis, by a point system, or on a percentage basis.
-Regardless of how the tip pool is organized, it is best practice to keep a consistent system that is clear and easy to follow for all employees.
-If your tip pool is mandatory, the tip pool arrangement must also be clearly outlined for all new employees upon hire.
+Regardless of how the tip pool is organized, it's best practice to keep a consistent system for tracking and reporting tips that is clear and easy to follow for all employees.
+If your tip pool is mandatory, the tip pooling policy must also be clearly outlined for all new employees upon hire.

 Benefits of Tip Pools

 With the extra maintenance and reporting requirements, some employers may question whether a tip pool is worthwhile.
 For some smaller restaurants, it may not be.